- Benefits of good nutrition during cancer treatment

 Before treatment begins

 Until you begin treatment, you won’t know exactly what, if any, side effects you may have or how you will feel.
 One way to prepare is to look at your treatment as a time to focus on yourself and on getting well.
 Here are some other ways to get ready.

 Make plans now

 You can reduce your anxiety about treatment and side effects by taking action now.
 Talk to your treatment team about the things that worry you.
-Learn as much as you can about the cancer and your treatment plan, and how you might feel during treatment.
+Learn as much as you can about the cancer, your treatment plan, and how you might feel during treatment.
 Planning how you will cope with possible side effects can make you feel more in control and ready for the changes that may come.

 Here are some tips to help you get ready for treatment:

 - Stock your pantry and freezer with your favorite foods so you won’t need to shop as often.
 Include foods you know you can eat even when you are sick.

 - Cook in advance, and freeze foods in meal-sized portions.

 - Talk to your friends or family members about ways they can help with shopping and cooking, or ask a friend or family member to take over those jobs for you.
 Be sure to tell them if there are certain foods or spices you have trouble eating.

 - Talk to your doctor, nurse, or a registered dietitian about any concerns you have about eating well.
-They can help you make diet changes to help manage side effects like constipation or nausea.
+They can help you make diet changes to help manage side effects like constipation, weight loss, or nausea.